langurmonkey/rts-engine/README.md

 ## RTS engine, what?
-**Disclaimer:** _This is a work in progress.
+**Disclaimer:** _This is a work-in-progress.
 Most of the code is badly structured, use it at your own risk._

 This is an **RTS engine** project on which I work very occasionally.
 It is a testing sandbox and has no design or focus whatsoever.
 Maybe it'll grow into a proper game in the future.
 I started playing with the idea as a time killer some years ago, kicking off the development with a fast version of the A* pathfinding algorithm backed not by a grid (as usual) but by a quadtree.
 Quadtrees make pathfinding super-fast because of their hierarchical division of space and their adaptive partition sizes.
 Even though I used visibility graphs to store the navigable nodes from one given point, quadtrees are also fast for checking the properties/elements of a position's surroundings, for child nodes are always spatially contained in parent nodes.